MarketaJu/diamond_space/README.md

 pip install diamond_space
 ```

-Or donwload an archive from [Releases](https://github.com/MarketaJu/diamond_space/releases) and install it manually.
+Or download an archive from [Releases](https://github.com/MarketaJu/diamond_space/releases) and install it manually.

 # Examples